Dwalker19922/web-sprint-challenge-advanced-web-applications/README.md

 #### Authentication
 > *Build a login form to authenticate your users along with all the components and utilities needed to support authentication.*

-* [ ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
+* [ d] In `Login.js`, build all UI and state functionality needed to capture a username and password.
-* [ ] **Make sure that the input for your username and password includes the data-testid="username" and data-testid="password" attributes.
+* [d ] **Make sure that the input for your username and password includes the data-testid="username" and data-testid="password" attributes.
 These are needed for codegrade testing.**
-* [ ] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
+* [d ] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
-* [ ] Construct an AXIOS request that retrieves an auth token from the server when the username `Lambda` and the password `i<3Lambd4` is passed into the request.
+* [d ] Construct an AXIOS request that retrieves an auth token from the server when the username `Lambda` and the password `i<3Lambd4` is passed into the request.
-* [ ] Save the token to localStorage.
+* [d ] Save the token to localStorage.
-* [ ] Build a `axiosWithAuth` module to create an instance of axios with the authentication header.
+* [d ] Build a `axiosWithAuth` module to create an instance of axios with the authentication header.
 * [ ] Build a `PrivateRoute` component and use it to protect the route that renders the `BubblesPage` component.
 * [ ] In `App.js`, build the backend to the logout button.
 When pressed, the authentication token within localStorage should be removed.